Boating & Fishing – the lure of the Sapphire Coast

 The Sapphire Coast is known as one of the most significant recreational fishing regions in the southern hemisphere and our coastline encompasses enormous variety and fishing opportunities.

-If you’re bringing your boat or your fishing gear to town this summer, read on for more information about where to go, what to do and what’s new.
+If you’re bringing your boat or your fishing gear to town this year, read on for more information about where to go, what to do and what’s new.

 Bermagui in the north is a fishing mecca within Australia.
 Only 11 nautical miles (that’s about 20 kms) off the continental shelf it’s home to a huge number of fish species including all the big predators.
 Whether you’re looking for game fishing, deep sea, reef rock, beach or estuary fishing, Bermagui offers plenty of variety and plenty of exotic fish.
 To help you get out amongst the wild things, charter boats operate year round, offering fishing packages that can be tailored to suit your needs with both share and private charters on offer.
 Take some time to visit the Fisherman’s Wharf at the famous Bermagui Harbour and grab a bite to eat before or after your big day on the water.